dPrep - Opening lecture

 Tips & tricks

-• Take time to become acquainted with the format of the course (e.g., public website, no Canvas)
+• Take time to become acquainted with the format of the course (e.g., public website for course material, Canvas for submissions)

 • Can be tough at first, but you will become more experienced rapidly!